Categories of Weight Modules for Unrolled Restricted Quantum Groups at Roots of Unity: Representation Theory of

 where $\mathds{1}$ is the $1$-dimensional module of weight zero and $\{v_i\}_{i \in I}$, $\{v_i^*\}_{i \in I}$ are dual bases of $V$ and $V^*$.
 The pivotal structure on $\mcC$ is the monoidal natural transformation $\delta:\mathrm{Id}_{\mcC} \to (-)^{**}$ defined by components

 where $\psi_V:V \to V^{**}$ is the canonical embedding $\psi_V(v)(f)=f(v)$ and $\ell_x(v)=xv$ denotes left multiplication.
-It was shown in \cite[Subsection 5.8]{GP1} (see also \cite[Subsection 4.2]{GP2}) that the unrolled quantum group $\UH{\mfg}$ is braided.
+It was shown in \cite[Subsection 5.8]{GP1} (see also \cite[Subsection 4.2]{GP2}) that the category of finite dimensional weight modules for the unrolled restricted quantum group $\UHbar{\mfg}$ is braided.

 The proof of this statement is given for odd roots, but holds for even roots as well with very minor adjustments.
-The proof uses a projection map $p:U_h(\mfg) \to U^{<}$ from the $h$-adic quantum group $U_h(\mfg)$ to the $\mbbC[[h]]$-module generated by the monomials
+The proof uses a projection map $\bar{p}:U_h(\mfg) \to U^{<}$ from the $h$-adic quantum group $U_h(\mfg)$ to the $\mbbC[[h]]$-module generated by the monomials

 with $m_i \in \mbbZ_{\geq 0}$, $0 \leq k_{j_1},k_{j_2} <r$.
 If we generalize this by defining $U^<$ to be the $\mbbC[[h]]$-module generated by the monomials in equation \eqref{eqmon} with $m_i \in \mbbZ_{\geq 0}$ and $0 \leq k_{j_s}< r_{\beta_{j_s}}$, then the proof follows verbatim as in \cite[Subsection 5.8]{GP1}.
-This yields an $R$-matrix $R:=\mathcal{H}\tilde{R}$ where
+This yields an $R$-matrix $R^h:=\mathcal{H}\tilde{R}$ where